PAST ME – Life

 As for my health, that’s when I said enough is enough and sought the help of various health care professionals.
 To my surprise, not much made a difference.
 I felt so discouraged.
 I was eating cleaner and healthier than ever before, but still, things didn’t feel right.
 I can no longer tolerate gluten, eggs, dairy, meat, most nuts, most legumes and avoid refined sugar.
 My body loves vegetables!
 I enjoy coffee, but I know it’s best for me to reduce my consumption!

 I was tested for many different things, treated for Candida, SIBO, leaky gut and sent to the hospital for a potential Appendicitis (my appendix was not the issue), and tested positive on the Celiac Genetic test (did both the saliva and blood test).
-I can’t test for Celiac Disease itself because I haven’t eaten Gluten in over 4+ years.
+I can’t test for Celiac Disease itself because I haven’t eaten gluten since 2015.

 After multiple tests, together with my GI, I decided that getting glutened for over 30 days, while consuming four slices of bread per day is not worth the debilitating side effects.
 Maybe one day there will be better testing available; at this moment, I choose to feel my best and avoid gluten.